emqx/cloud-docs/en_US/data_integration/rocketmq.md

 ## Create a Rule

-This section demonstrates how to create a RocketMQ Rule and add action to the rule via the EMQX Cloud Console.
+This section demonstrates how to create a RocketMQ Rule and add action to the rule via the EMQX Platform Console.

 1. Click **New Rule** in Rules area or click the New Rule icon in the **Actions** column of the connector you just created.